 The F List

-- Spent solvents commonly used in parts degreasing
+- Spent solvents commonly used in degreasing

 - Materials resulting from treating wood, such as creosote